Best Practices to Create an Effective CSIRT in 2024

 Security incidents can happen at any time.
 Thus, you need CSIRT staff who are geographically dispersed.
 The reason is to ensure that at least someone is available 24/7 hours.

 However, you can introduce various shifts if you face difficulty adjusting to different timings.
 These shifts must include those often trained and eligible to lead an incident.
-Moreover, you must have the dismissal option by cross-training each CSIRT member and their specific role.
+Moreover, you must have the dismissal option by cross-training each Compute Security Incident Response Team member and their specific role.

 Although, few IT organizations have the budget to staff this ideal position.
 As a part of this practice, plan for real-world staffing limitations before an incident occurs.